 The research also demonstrated decreases in liver enzymes that are used as indicators of liver damage and disease.
 AST and ALT together are called the Liver Function Test.
 These enzymes typically increase if there is liver damage.
 The two figures on this page show the results of this research.

 Although there are many sources of acetaldehyde, alcohol was used as the source of acetaldehyde for this research due to ease of administration.
-The full report has been submitted to the American Journal of Therapeutics and will be published soon.

 Introduction: It is estimated that 1 billion people in the world have a point mutation in the gene encoding the Aldehyde Dehydrogenase 2 (ALDH2) enzyme, the primary enzyme responsible for the metabolism of acetaldehyde.
 The presence of this mutation is called ALDH2 Deficiency.
 Due to limited ability to metabolize acetaldehyde, individuals with ALDH2 Deficiency experience elevated levels of blood acetaldehyde following exposure to various common sources such as recreational alcohol.
 Due to higher levels of acetaldehyde, individuals with ALDH2 Deficiency are at higher risk for numerous diseases, including liver cirrhosis, esophageal and gastric cancer, osteoporosis, and Alzheimer’s disease.